panggah22/SRBoChen/README.md

 Please Search for the file BoChenNew, and run it.
 However, the result is still in the form of matrix.

-The printed result will be added later.
+The printed result and plots will be added later.
 Thank you